JoshGinnett/itac-docs/docs/Recommendations/how-to.md

 **What to include:**

 1. **Quantitative data:** Present measured values, operating parameters, and relevant metrics collected during the assessment.
 This includes equipment nameplate data, metered readings, production rates, operating hours, and any other numerical information that characterizes current performance.
+Establish the baseline that will be used to calculate the savings.

 2. **Qualitative observations:** Describe the physical condition of equipment, operational practices, layout considerations, and any contextual factors that affect system performance.
 Note visible issues such as leaks, damage, or suboptimal configurations.

 3. **Figures and visuals:** Supplement the discussion with photographs, thermal images, diagrams, or charts where they help illustrate the current state.
 Each figure should have a caption and be referenced in the text.

 The baseline established here serves as the reference point for all savings calculations.
 Be thorough and specific, as reviewers and facility personnel will use this section to verify that the recommendation applies to their situation.